School of Nursing

 Doctor of Nursing Practice (DNP) Program

-The Doctor of Nursing Practice program gives working nurses additional education in competencies such as systems leadership, healthcare policy, interprofessional collaboration, evidence-based practice and health information systems.
-Our DNP program is among the highest-level nursing programs available.
+The Doctor of Nursing Practice (DNP) program gives working nurses additional education in competencies such as systems leadership, healthcare policy, interprofessional collaboration, evidence-based practice and health information systems.
+Our doctorate of nursing practice program is among the highest-level hands-on + online DNP degree programs available.
 We offer personalized support, popular role specialties, acceleration options and the flexibility of online + hands-on learning.
-Advance your career with a university focused on preparing you for advanced practice nursing.
+Advance your career with a doctorate in nursing that prepares you for advanced practice nursing.

 See Requirements & Program Details